bokk3/nextjs-cms/README.md

 - ✨ Drag-and-drop component reordering
 - 🎨 Custom background colors and gradients
 - 🌓 Dark mode compatible styling
-- 🌍 Multilingual content support
+- 🌍 **Full multilingual support**: Each component field can be translated
 - 📱 Responsive design
 - 🔧 Granular styling controls (padding, colors, etc.)

 ### Usage
 1. Navigate to `/admin/page-builder`
 2. Add components using the toolbar
-3. Edit component properties in the sidebar
+3. Edit component properties in the sidebar (with language tabs)
 4. Preview changes in real-time
 5. Save to update the homepage